nicolay-r/blog/_posts/arekit-text-opinion-annotation-pipeline.md

 * `DistanceLimitedTextOpinionFilter` -- filter based on distance between mentioned named entities (in terms)
 * `FrameworkLimitationsTextOpinionFilter` -- limitations that should be considered due to specifics of the internal fucntionality implementation.

-> **NOTE** -- `FrameworkLimitationsTextOpinionFilter` is an internal limitations which is applied by default so there is no need to declare them manually, but it might be better to consider already known limitations for your personal needs.
+> **NOTE**: `FrameworkLimitationsTextOpinionFilter` is an internal limitations which is applied by default so there is no need to declare them manually, but it might be better to consider already known limitations for your personal needs.

 In order to deal with data and prove the related docuemnts, it is necessary to declare `DocumentOperations` interface.